With Treatment

 Services provided:

-Center For Mental Health is a residential rehab facility in Choteau, Montana that is situated in the 59422 zip code.
-Center For Mental Health provides counseling for individuals, substance use education and counseling for groups.
-It provides regular outpatient treatment and outpatient rehab.
+Center For Mental Health is a residential treatment facility in Choteau, Montana that is located in the 59422 zip code.
+Center For Mental Health offers marital/couples counseling, substance use education and counseling for families.
+It includes outpatient treatment and regular outpatient treatment.

 Address: 1st Main Avenue South, Suite 204, Choteau, MT 59422 in Teton County